alexisv/blog/docs/_posts/2025-06-07-deploy-a-ldap-server-workload.markdown

 ```

 At this point, the LDAP server now has the users and groups that I can use.
-It also can communicate via TLS.
+It also can communicate via TLS/SSL.
 This should now be ready for the TMC-SM installation.